Interested in our top 10 AWS security tips?

 Consider introducing Policies and to handle permission situations as they arise and try not to make your security policies so broad that they lose their effectiveness by granting everyone permission to everything!

-So, there you have it, some tips and practices to consider when implementing AWS in your business, we hope you’ve found it insightful and it’s given you some ideas to consider when it comes to improving the security of your AWS instances!
+So, there you have it, some AWS security tips and practices to implement in your business, we hope you‘ve found it insightful and it has given you some ideas to consider when it comes to improving the security of your AWS instances!